lola831/Coding-Sample/README.md

 # My Code Sample from Cod Mountain Fish Co.
 Project

-This repository contains a code sample from my current work project where I am working as a freelance full stack software developer.
+This repository contains code samples from my current work project where I am working as a freelance full stack software developer.
 I am developing a web application for Cod Mountain Fish Co., a fishing charter company.
+I'm using Javascript, React, and Tailwind CSS for the frontend and Python, Flask, MongoDB for the backend.

 ##  Project Description